Back to series

 Richard Lovelace

-ProfessorRichard Lovelace, (1931 – 2020) was professor emeritus of church history at Gordon-Conwell Theological Seminary and the author of Dynamics of a Spiritual Life, Homosexuality and the Church and The American Pietism of Cotton Mather.
-Lovelace was primarily interested in interested in the subject of spiritual awakening, revival, and renewal in the Church.
+ProfessorRichard Lovelace, (1931 – 2020) was professor emeritus of church history at Gordon-Conwell Theological Seminary.
+He authored many books, most notably: Dynamics of a Spiritual Life, Homosexuality and the Church, and The American Pietism of Cotton Mather.
+Lovelace was primarily interested in the subjects of spiritual awakening, revival, and renewal in the Church.
 He has also authored numerous articles in addition to his books.
-He received his ThD from Princeton Theological Seminary.
+Lovelace received his ThD from Princeton Theological Seminary.

 Team Members